NeoGeographyToolkit/StereoPipeline/docs/stereodefault.rst

 ip-detect-method
     What type of interest point detection algorithm to use for image alignment.
-0 = Custom OBAloG implementation (default) 1 = SIFT implementation from OpenCV 2 = ORB implementation from OpenCV If the default method does not perform well, try out one of the other two methods.
+0 = Custom OBAloG implementation (default), 1 = SIFT implementation from OpenCV, 2 = ORB implementation from OpenCV.
+If the default method does not perform well, try out one of the other two methods.